prp-e/minillm/README.md

 Since adding all the notes to this README.md makes it unnecessarily long, we've added [CHANGES.md](CHANGES.md) file and all change logs and release notes will be added there.

+## How to contribute

+We have a [contribution guide](CONTRIBUTING.md) that you can study.
+If you want to contribute to the project you _must_ read that file first.

 ## How to run

 ### Prerequisites (For training)